hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 again after switching zswap to zsmalloc to gain some extra performance and response
 - info: v6.1-rc3 kernel, debian bookworm, 2gb ram, 32gb emmc

+# chromebook kukui - juniper - novemeber 2022

+- tested for a few days
+- it was working surprisingly well and reliable
+- notes: as expected exactly as useable as kappa above, even including the usb hub and mouse problems :)
+- info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc